 In addition to outstanding undergraduate performance, we look for students who have demonstrated a sustained interest in applications of engineering and physical/quantitative science to biology or medicine through their coursework, research, or work experience.

 What tests should I complete before applying?

-HST requires the GRE General Test.
+HST no longer requires the GRE General Test.
 International applicants should review additional requirements.
 Be sure to schedule your testing so score reports can reach us by the application deadline.

 Should I apply through MIT, Harvard, or both?